Cesarfoodora/se-tech-automation/README.md

 where I want to filter out all orders that has string called "age_restricted" for the eligibilities field.

+and also:

-and also if "unit" = Liters then filter out all orders that has value =
+if "unit" = Liters and "value" > 40

-Also please add
+or if "unit" = CubicMeter and "value" > 0,04

+or if "unit" = CubicCentimeter and "value" > 40000

+then filter out these orders.